Alestrix/minimal-containers/opensshd-unpriv/README.md

 Include /etc/ssh/sshd_config.d/*.conf
 ```

 If you want to add or override some settings, you can mount additional `*.conf` files into the container's `/etc/ssh/sshd_config.d/` directory.
+Plesae be aware that not
+all setting from sshd_config can be overridden in sshd_config.d/*.conf.

 If you want to change the user for the login to the container, you need to mount a different `/etc/passwd` into the container.
 The current one looks like this: